axelerant/testimonials-widget/README.md

-# Aihrus Framework helper for WordPress plugins
+# Aihrus Framework

+A helper library for WordPress plugins by Aihrus.

 ## Features